OpenNebula/addon-storpool/README.md

 * The Bridge node must have qemu-img available - used by the addon during imports to convert various source image formats to StorPool backed RAW images.
 * (Recommended) Installed `qemu-kvm-ev` package from `centos-release-qemu-ev` repository for CentOS7

+Same requirements are applied for nodes that are used as Bridge nodes.

 ### StorPool cluster

 A working StorPool cluster is mandatory.

 ## Features

-Support standard OpenNebula datastore operations:
+Standard OpenNebula datastore operations:

-* essencial Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality (see limitations)
+* essential Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality (see limitations)
 * (optional) SYSTEM datastore volatile disks as StorPool block devices (see limitations)
 * SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used
 * SYSTEM datastore context image as a StorPool block device (see limitations)
-* support migration from one to another SYSTEM datastore if both are with `storpool` TM_MAD
+* support migration from one SYSTEM datastore to another if both are using `storpool` TM_MAD

 ### Extras